-Ms. Miller stated that the Board has a statute and consumer safety driven.
+Ms. Miller stated that the Board has a statute and there is a consumer safety issue.
 There are facilities that do not interpret the statute the way that they are supposed to and will take on too many students.
-The Board does not want to limit what is already a troublesome spot for the fieldwork coordinators trying to find locations, but consumer safety is a priority, and the board is hoping that the committee can advise on that number while considering the public comment letter.
+The Board does not want to limit what is already a troublesome spot for the fieldwork coordinators trying to find locations, but consumer safety is a priority, and the board is hoping that the committee can advise on that number and with the help of the public comment letter.